ScholarshipS

 FAQs

-A: This scholarship, supported by the Lincoln Institute of Land Policy, provides eligible admitted students with a 50% tuition scholarship to make CLU programs more affordable.
+A: This scholarship, supported by the Lincoln Institute of Land Policy, provides eligible admitted students with a 50% tuition scholarship to make select CLU master’s programs more affordable.

-A: You must be a new CLU student, meet all admission requirements (including GPA), and submit the scholarship application with a résumé, career synopsis, and LinkedIn profile.
+A: You must be a new CLU master’s student applying to one of the eligible programs, meet all admission requirements (including GPA), and submit the scholarship application with a résumé and career synopsis, or LinkedIn profile.

 A: There is no fixed deadline to apply, but funds are limited to a $1 million commitment.
 Early application is encouraged.

-A: It covers 50% of tuition for your eligible CLU degree program.
+A: It covers 50% of tuition for your eligible CLU master’s degree program.

 A: Once your scholarship application is reviewed, you will be contacted by a CLU Student Success Manager with your award status and next steps.